-Since LearnObit – like plenty of other software – uses Spaced Repetition, this is a question that
+Since LearnObit – like plenty of other software – uses spaced repetition, this is a question that frequently arises

-(Have not you ever wondered about how would disconnected flashcards end up?)
+(Haven’t you ever wondered about how disconnected flashcards would end up?)

 If you already have your knowledge organized in a different SRS, using LearnObit might be tricky at first.
 For the time being, the most beneficial solution for you would be to use both programs.
 It’s not ideal.
 I’m sorry for that.

 (Future versions of LearnObit will allow you to import your Anki flashcards.)